Watts Hospital

 A young Black woman, Miss Mary Sanderson, was the only teacher from 1867-1871.
 She was only 16 when she started teaching at the school (Oakland Heritage Alliance Newsletter winter-spring 1994.)

-In 1870 the school was located in a room of the Adams Street Primary School, a two-story brick building built in 1866.
+In 1870, the school was located in the Adams Street Primary School room, a two-story brick building built in 1866.
 (Brooklyn Independent December 3, 1870.)
 This might explain the brick building in the photo above.

-In 1871 the minimum number of stents fell below the required 10.
-It was forced as there were more children from Oakland than from Brooklyn.
+In 1871, the minimum number of students fell below the required 10.
+The school was forced because there were more Oakland children than in Brooklyn.

 1871

-The Black children of Oakland found it difficult to get to the Brooklyn School due to its remote location.
+Due to its remote location, the Black children of Oakland found it challenging to get to the Brooklyn School.
 In 1869, the Oakland Board of Education voted to open an evening school that admitted Black children and adults.
-The Black community rented a building on Jefferson Street, and the Board of Education contributed $25 a month towards the support of the school.
+The Black community rented a building on Jefferson Street, and the Board of Education contributed $25 a month to support the school.
 D. Clinton Taylor, a white teacher, taught in the one-room school.
 The school closed in July 1869 after operating for only six months.

 In 1872, Oakland’s Board of Education went against the State School code and approved integrating Oakland schools in a 5-2 vote.